Blog Layout

 Dr. Leanne Kane, C.Psych.

-She works with clients who have a range of concerns, including anxiety, depression, insomnia, health issues, and sexual health difficulties/dysfunction.
-She tailors her approach to her client’s needs by integrating techniques from Cognitive-Behavioural, Emotion-Focused, and Acceptance and Commitment Therapies.
-She strives to continually build a client-centered and evidence-based approach to therapy that is considerate of the many individual differences that can be a part of clients’ backgrounds and identities.
+Dr. Leanne Kane is a clinical and health psychologist who provides psychotherapy services to adults in English and in French.
+She works with clients who have a wide range of concerns, including anxiety, depression, chronic or acute health issues, sleep issues, and sexual health difficulties or dysfunction.
+She tailors her approach to her client’s needs by integrating techniques from Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Emotion-Focused Therapy (EFT).
+She maintains a client-centered and evidence-based approach to therapy that is considerate of the many individual differences that can be a part of clients’ backgrounds and identities.

 Psychologist Expertise